MicrosoftDocs/azure-devops-docs/docs/test/overview.md

 Azure Test Plans provides software development teams the following benefits.

-* **Test on any platform**.
-With the **Test Plans** web portal, you can use any supported browser to access all the manual testing capabilities.
-It enables you to [create](create-test-cases.md) and [run manual tests](run-manual-tests.md) through an easy-to-use, browser-based interface that can be accessed from all major browsers on any platform.
+- **Test on any platform**: With the **Test Plans** web portal, you can use any supported browser to access all the manual testing capabilities.
+It enables you to [create](create-test-cases.md) and [run manual tests](run-manual-tests.md) through an easy-to-use, browser-based interface that users can access from all major browsers on any platform.

-* **Rich diagnostic data collection**.
-Using the web-based Test Runner and Test Runner client you can [collect rich diagnostic data](collect-diagnostic-data.md) during your manual tests.
+- **Rich diagnostic data collection**: Using the web-based Test Runner and Test Runner client you can [collect rich diagnostic data](collect-diagnostic-data.md) during your manual tests.
 This includes screenshots, an image action log, screen recordings, code coverage, IntelliTrace traces, and test impact data for your apps under test.
 This data is automatically included in all the bugs you create during test, making it easy for developers to reproduce the issues.

-* **End to End traceability**.
-Azure DevOps provides [end-to-end traceability of your requirements, builds, tests and bugs](../boards/queries/link-work-items-support-traceability.md?toc=/azure/devops/test/toc.json&bc=/azure/devops/test/breadcrumb/toc.json).
+- **End to End traceability**: Azure DevOps provides [end-to-end traceability of your requirements, builds, tests and bugs](../boards/queries/link-work-items-support-traceability.md?toc=/azure/devops/test/toc.json&bc=/azure/devops/test/breadcrumb/toc.json).
 Users can track their requirement quality from cards on the Kanban board.
 Bugs created while testing are automatically linked to the requirements and builds being tested, which helps you track the quality of the requirements or builds.

+- **Integrated analytics**: The Analytics service provides data that feeds into built-in reports, configurable dashboard widgets, and customizable reports using Power BI.
+Data tracks test plan progress and trends for both manual and automated tests.
+Test analytics provides near real-time visibility into test data for builds and releases.
+Teams can act on this data to improve test collateral to help maintain healthy pipelines.

-* **Extensible platform**.
+- **Extensible platform**.
 You can combine the tools and technologies you already know with the development tools that work best for you to integrate with and [extend Azure DevOps](../integrate/index.md).
 Use the REST APIs and contribution model available for the Test platform to create extensions that provide the experience you need for your test management lifecycle.

 ### Supported scenarios and access requirements